Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the duty to make reasonable adjustments under the Equality Act 2010, especially as it applies to legal service providers and employers.
-In your revision, focus on:
+For SQE1, you are required to understand the duty to make reasonable adjustments under the Equality Act 2010, especially as it applies to legal service providers and employers, with a focus on the following syllabus points:

-• the meaning of "substantial disadvantage" and "reasonableness"
+• the meaning of "substantial disadvantage" (more than minor or trivial) and the benchmark of “reasonableness”

-• the main types of reasonable adjustments (policies, physical features, auxiliary aids)
+• the main types of reasonable adjustments (PCPs, physical features, auxiliary aids) with practical legal practice examples

-• the application of the duty in legal practice and employment
+• the application of the duty in legal practice and employment, including recruitment and digital access

 Test Your Knowledge